-Uxmal is huge and we covered in a separate post all about Uxmal, but here’s our coverage of the rest of the Ruta Puuc including Loltun Cave.
+The Uxmal archaeological site is huge and we covered it in a separate post all about Uxmal.
+Now, here’s our coverage of the rest of the Ruta Puuc sites and attractions, including Loltun Cave.

 Kabah archaeological site

 We’ve seen more depictions of Chaac (the Mayan god of rain) than we care to admit and our visit to Kabah on the Ruta Puuc added hundreds more to our tally.
 On the facade of the El Palacio de los Mascarones (aka, Codz Poop) alone there are 300 Chaacs—no surprise since there are no cenotes (natural water-filled sinkholes) in the area.

 What’s even more interesting at Kabah is the pair of atlantes—rare 3-D depictions of humans, iconography not normally seen in Mayan architecture.
 Add to that the perfect V of the site’s Mayan arch, an impressive collection of columns (a hallmark of Puuc era architecture), clear remains of a major sacbe (a raised Mayan highway also known as a white road), and lovely jungle to wander through from excavation to excavation and you’ve got one lovely Mayan site.